 Known as the Blue City and as the ‘Mecca of tobacco’, Kavala’s past and present sparkle with the first rays of dawn.
 You are in a city where for centuries Byzantines, Ottomans, Jews, merchants, tobacco workers, refugees and intellectuals mingled and prospered.
 Here in Macedonia, the sea-routes encountered the East-West axis, cross-fertilising both.

 Kavala’s huge but decorative tobacco warehouses and elegant neoclassical buildings recall the city’s glorious past.
-See them and then enjoy the present with a meal and a drink in its lively centre under the eye of the city’s castle or around the port.
-Take the open bus up the hill to the Old Town and the Imaret, and step back in time.
-Welcome to Kavala, one of the most beautiful cities in Greece!
+Take the open bus up the hill to the Old Town and the Imaret and step back in time.
+And then enjoy a meal and a drink in the lively centre, under the eye of the city’s castle or around the port.
+Welcome to Kavala, one of the most atmospheric cities in Greece!

 What to do in Kavala